chrisfcarroll/AspNetTemplatesForMono/README.md

 Although they are NuGet-enabled, all the required dlls are in the repo.
 They are most recently tested in Xamarin Studio on Mac OS X running Mono 3.2.5, but the .Net 4.0 template ran on Mono 2.8.

-They were created from the Visual Studio project templates, VS2010 for the 4.0 template, & VS2012 for the 4.5 template.
+They were created from the Visual Studio MVC4 Intranet templates, VS2010 for the 4.0 template, & VS2012 for the 4.5 template.